Deseret CWMU Buck Deer

 4x4 Truck or SUV with good off-road tires

-Hunters will be with the guide during the week of hunting, but the hunters’ vehicles must be able to drive to the lodge.
+Hunters will be with the guide during the hunting week, but their vehicles must be able to reach the lodge.

-Please show up to Deseret with a full tank of gas.
+Please show up at Deseret with a full tank of gas.

-Our management plan on Deseret is to harvest old/mature buck elk.
-We consider deer to be mature at 5.5+.
-Our goal as an outfitter is to give the hunter opportunities to harvest a mature buck.
+Our management plan for Deseret is to harvest old/mature buck deer.
+We consider deer to be mature at 5 years of age.
+Our goal as an outfitter is to provide hunters with opportunities to harvest a mature buck.
 We will not field judge and score the deer on the hoof.
 Guides will find and locate mature deer and present opportunities.
-The hunter will then choose if he/she wants to harvest the buck deer.
+The hunter will choose if he/she want to harvest the buck deer.

 We want hunters to be happy with the buck deer hunt on the ranch.
-Deseret’s deer herd is excellent, and the hunt is very fun.
-That said, our average scores on the buck deer on the state hunt are 130-165 B&C. There is potential to harvest larger buck deer, but we want to be upfront and transparent on the averages.
-We want hunters to make an informed decision when considering applying for the Deseret CWMU buck deer hunt.
-See the picture gallery below for references of past harvested buck deer.
-Please Click Here to download the 2022 and 2021 average deer scores.
+Deseret’s deer herd is good, and the hunt is enjoyable.
+That said, our average scores on the buck deer on the state hunt are 130-165 B&C. There is potential to harvest larger bucks, but we want to be upfront and transparent about the averages.
+We want hunters to make an informed decision when considering whether to apply for the Deseret CWMU buck deer hunt.
+See the picture gallery below for references to past harvested buck deer.
+CLICK HERE to see past state hunter buck deer scores.

 Deseret lost 80% of its deer herd during the 2022/2023 winter.
-Please understand that deer numbers are still very low and in a recovery process.
+Please understand that deer numbers are still below average and are in the process of recovery.
 The expected full recovery won’t be until 2030.

 Our goal is to provide you with a quality hunting experience.
 You will have the same opportunity as our paying clients.
 Your job is to enjoy the experience and conduct yourselves in a manner that ensures all other guests have a quality experience.